ai-2070/papers/network-event-transport/README.md

 Every entity is identified by a 32-byte ed25519 public key.
 All other identifiers are deterministically derived:

-- **origin_hash** (4 bytes): BLAKE2s-MAC of the public key keyed with `"Net-origin-v1"`, truncated.
+- **origin_hash** (8 bytes): BLAKE2s-MAC of the public key keyed with `"net-origin-v1"`, truncated to its low 8 bytes.
 Written into every outgoing packet header.
-- **node_id** (8 bytes): BLAKE2s-MAC keyed with `"Net-node-id-v1"`, truncated.
+- **node_id** (8 bytes): BLAKE2s-MAC keyed with `"net-node-id-v1"`, truncated.
 Used in swarm routing.

 Domain-separated key derivation prevents cross-domain collisions.
-An `OriginStamp` caches both derived values at session creation; per-packet overhead is a single u32 field write (~1ns).
+An `OriginStamp` caches both derived values at session creation; per-packet overhead is a single u64 field write (~1ns).

 **Permission tokens** are 159-byte ed25519-signed structures authorizing a subject entity to perform specific actions (publish, subscribe, admin, delegate) on specific channels.
 Tokens carry expiry timestamps, delegation depth limits, and unique nonces for revocation.
 Delegation restricts scope to the intersection of the parent's permissions with decremented depth.
 A `TokenCache` backed by `DashMap` provides sub-microsecond per-channel lookup.
 Token verification occurs at subscription time, not per-packet.